Operational Service Medal for Afghanistan: Clasps

-The medal was also awarded to UK civilians employed on Ministry of Defence contracts in support of the British Forces in Afghanistan.
+The medal was also awarded to UK civilians who were employed on Ministry of Defence contracts in Afghanistan, in support of British Forces in Afghanistan.
 Qualifying criteria are the same as HM Forces.
-The recipient's name and title (Mr, Mrs etc.) are engraved on the edge of the medal, whereas the military recipients have their rank, name and service number.
+The recipient's name and title (Mr, Mrs etc.) are engraved on the edge of the medal, whereas military recipients have their rank, name and service number.
 British Government contractors who worked in Afghanistan but who are ineligible for the Operational Service Medal may be entitled to the Civilian Service Medal (Afghanistan).